 Ajahn Chah, the legendary Buddhist ascetic, taught that everything we love eventually breaks and, by accepting this truth, every moment becomes precious.
 In particular, he talked about his favorite glass and how much pleasure it brought him, while knowing it could break at any minute.

-I'd like to say this little piece of dharma offered some zen and solace to me but, all due respects to Ajahn, no tranquility is to be had here at the Swine.
+I'd like to say this little piece of dharma offered some solace to me but, all due respects to Ajahn, no tranquility is to be had here at the Swine.

 In life, things break.
 In restaurant life, shit breaks all the goddamn time.
 As you may recall from my grand opening, I had equipment breaking from day one.

 On our first day, my roof leaked, one of my smokers died, the connector to the outdoor string lights got fried in the rain, the gears to my sausage stuffer snapped, and the point-of-sale system decided to freeze while I had a long-ass line.

 On our second day in business, one of my waffle irons decide to die right in the middle of service.
 When two thirds of your sides menu involves things shaped like a waffle, this becomes a critical concern.
 If kitchen equipment manufacturers ever got into the business of making semi-automatic weapons, gun violence in this country would decline by 85%.